 David Kelts, Director of Product Development, Mobile Identity, GET Group North America

-Find out how GET Group North America can support the contactless ID technology needs of both identity document issuers and verifiers here.
+Find out how GET Group North America can meet your contactless ID technology needs here.
+Click here to schedule a 15-minute demo.